Our school is a community day school for pupils aged 3-19 years with severe learning difficulties and Autism.

 Our school acts as a resource for other schools.
 The nature of support will normally be through outreach work and consultation.
 For example, where our school has a staff skilled in the development of communication or behaviour management, this will be offered as a resource for training and the generation of solutions to teaching and learning needs in neighbouring mainstream schools.

 Our school has a Special Educational Needs Policy which is available on request.
-Mrs Linda Allison is the S.E.N.
-Coordinator.
+Mrs Tracey Conlon is the SEN Coordinator.

 Our school is accessible for wheelchairs and physically disabled adults and children.